Hickory Hills, Illinois: Geography

 Hickory Hills lies on the relatively hilly Tinley Moraine, a belt of ridges laid down about 14,000 years ago during the Wisconsin glaciation.

 Most of present-day Hickory Hills lies in the northern part of Palos Township, excepting those parts north of 87th Street which lie in Lyons Township.
-The city's main east-west thoroughfares are 87th Street and 95th Street, the latter carrying U.S. Route 12 and Route 20 across the South Chicago suburbs.
-The city is bounded on the east by the Tri-State Tollway (Interstate 294) and on the west by the Palos Forest Preserve, a 15,000 acre nature reserve.
-Neighboring communities are Palos Hills, Bridgeview and Justice.
+The city's main east–west thoroughfares are 87th Street and 95th Street, the latter carrying U.S. Route 12 and Route 20 across the South Chicago suburbs.
+The city is bounded on the west by the Palos Forest Preserves, a nature reserve, and on the east by the Tri-State Tollway (Interstate 294).
+Neighboring communities are Palos Hills, Bridgeview, Justice, and Willow Springs.